dalibo/blog/_posts/2016-09-08-Pragma_Autonoumous_transactions.md

 ---

 I've talked about two different implementations of Autonomous transaction with PostgreSQL in my [previous post on August 19th](http://blog.dalibo.com/2016/08/19/Autonoumous_transactions_support_in_PostgreSQL.html).
-August 31th Peter Eisentraut submit a [patch](https://www.postgresql.org/message-id/659a2fce-b6ee-06de-05c0-c8ed6a01979e@2ndquadrant.com) to implement PRAGMA AUTONOMOUS_TRANSACTION a la Oracle into the core of PostgreSQL.
-Lets see how well it performs.
+August 31st Peter Eisentraut submitted a [patch](https://www.postgresql.org/message-id/659a2fce-b6ee-06de-05c0-c8ed6a01979e@2ndquadrant.com) to implement PRAGMA AUTONOMOUS_TRANSACTION à la Oracle into the core of PostgreSQL.
+Let's see how well it performs.

 <!--MORE-->

-Here is a very simple example of a patched PostgreSQL using a function with the pragma of autonomous transaction.
-It logs independently all actions performed in the database whatever is the end result of the transaction.
+Here is a very simple example of a patched PostgreSQL using a function with the autonomous transaction pragma.
+It logs independently all actions performed in the database, no matter what the end result of the transaction is.

 ```
 CREATE OR REPLACE FUNCTION log_action_atx (